-Conclusions are based on absence of evidence of change in extent in Scotland in the period.
-Within this period, no losses of extent have been recorded on sites where it is a notified feature (SCM database, extract A2298772).
-Significant but relatively small and sometimes reversible losses of extent to track construction and grit mound construction have been recorded within and outwith designated sites.
-There may be further and perhaps more extensive unreported losses outwith designated sites.
+Conclusions are based on absence of evidence of significant change in extent in Scotland in the period.
+Within this period, small losses of extent have been recorded on three sites where it is a notified feature (SCM database, extract A2298772), with at least two of these apparently related to species composition change and potentially reversible.
+However, it is clear that significant but relatively small and sometimes reversible losses of extent due to species composition change, herbivore trampling, and trampling by walkers can occur within and outwith designated sites.
 However this is neither recorded nor quantified in any systematic form.
+While it is currently judged that extent is stable, it should be borne in mind that there are some signs of potential losses which are worthy of further investigation.